roccotripaldi/lyrics-block/README.md

 # Lyrics

-Adds song lyrics to your WordPress posts and pages.
+Adds lyrics to your WordPress posts and pages.

 This project was bootstrapped with [Create Guten Block](https://github.com/ahmadawais/create-guten-block).